-The M41T6X is driven by a quartz-controlled oscillator with a nominal frequency of 32.768KHz.
+The M41T6x is driven by a quartz-controlled oscillator with a nominal frequency of 32.768kHz.
 The accuracy of the Real-Time Clock depends on the frequency of the quartz crystal that is used as the time-base for the RTC.
-The M41T6X is tested to meet ±35 ppm with a nominal crystal.

-The eight byte clock register (see Table 3., page 13) is used to both set the clock and to read the date and time from the clock, in a binary coded decimal format.
+The eight byte clock register (see Table 3., M41T62 Register Map, Table 4., M41T63 Register Map, Table 5., M41T64 Register Map, and Table 6., M41T65 Register Map) is used to both set the clock and to read the date and time from the clock, in a binary coded decimal format.
 Tenths/Hundredths of Seconds, Seconds, Minutes, and Hours are contained within the first four registers.